Why It’s Important to Maintain your Bike

-Besides checking your bike yourself before you ride and tighten any loose components, getting it serviced by professionals should be part of your routine and here are the reasons why:
+Besides checking your bike yourself before you ride and tighten any loose components and NTN bearings, getting it serviced by professionals should be part of your routine and here are the reasons why:

 - Safety – Bike maintenance is a preventive measure against riding an unsafe bicycle.
 Don’t wait for something to pop mid-ride, as this could lead to injuries and major damage to your bike.
 Bikes that are serviced regularly will be tightened, inspected, and lubricated, ensuring their parts are in working order and pose no risk of seizing, breaking, or corroding.

 - Savings – Just like with a car, regular maintenance helps you avoid future costly repairs.
 You can catch problems early and make bike repairs as needed instead of getting hit with a giant bill.

 - Smoother Ride – A tune up at least twice a year is recommended to keep your bike in good shape and riding smoothly.
 Experts will evaluate the parts of the bike that are more complex and difficult to maintain, such as the spokes and cables.
 You’ll also feel the difference when you ride.